Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

     don't forget that step, this will help one player easily reuse another players Facts, this is will help the GM or a Writer turn Facts into foreshadowing, etc.

+As mentioned previously, don't look at the interpretation facing away from you.
+By making the two sides to the same picture different, we both make our focus tighter and essentially double the number of cards.

 In some cases, an answer may raise more questions.
 If you wish answer to these questions *right now*, repeat the process.
 In many cases, the answer can wait.